Fishers Island Development Corporation

-Safety continues to be FIDCO’s most important priority.
+Safety on our roads remains our foremost concern.
 Over the last several years, there has been a concerted effort to create a safer environment on the Island.
 The Recreational Path, speed bumps at the Gate and the Club, and improved signage have made a big difference.
 Nevertheless, we continue to have periodic accidents, which often involve speeding or driving under the influence of alcohol.